BMW B58: S58

 The S58 features twin mono-scroll turbochargers, a compression ratio of 9.3:1, a redline at 7,200 rpm with the bore and the stroke at 84x90 mm.
-It also features a forged chrome molybdenum heat-treated steel crankshaft, plus forged steel connecting rods and pistons.
+It also features a forged chrome molybdenum heat-treated steel crankshaft, plus forged steel connecting rods and forged aluminum pistons.
 The pistons are forged by Mahle and feature their proprietary anti-friction coating.

-Like the B58, the S58 also features direct fuel injection, variable valve timing (called double Vanos by BMW), and variable valve lift (called Valvetronic by BMW).
+Like the B58, the S58 also features direct fuel injection, variable valve timing (called double VANOS by BMW), and variable valve lift (called Valvetronic by BMW).

 As opposed to the B58, the S58 features a slightly smaller displacement, increased bore, decreased stroke, and larger valves.
 Compression is decreased to 9.3:1 from 11.0:1.
 The S58 favors top-end power and has a higher redline of 7,200 RPM.